kotagit75/bitclock/README.md

 $ curl -X POST -H "Content-Type: application/json" -d '{"Proof":"Some data"}' http://localhost:8080/
 ```

+> [!CAUTION]
+> Never make the `node` directory or any files within it publicly accessible.
+Doing so could result in the leakage of your private key.

 ## :ticket: License
 [BitClock is under the MIT License.](LICENSE)